prove-ai/observability-pipeline/docs/guides/security.md

 | 8888  | Collector               | External (direct)    | None           | Internal collector metrics   |
 | 8889  | Collector               | Internal only        | None           | Prometheus exporter          |
 | 9901  | Envoy                   | Localhost only       | None           | Envoy admin interface        |

+Make sure each of these ports is open and enabled on the host where the entire stack is deployed.

 **Key Points:**